Susan Rice speaks out on 'unmasking' accusations: 'I leaked nothing to nobody'

 Related: What Is Unmasking, and Did Susan Rice Do Anything Wrong?

-Rice denied revealing the name of Mike Flynn, President Donald Trump's former national security adviser, whose communications with Russian officials became public, leading to his exit from the administration.
+Rice denied revealing the name of Mike Flynn, President Donald Trump's former national security adviser, who resigned after his communications with Russian officials became public.

 "I leaked nothing to nobody and never have and never would," Rice said.